Children's School Mission Statement

 Mentor students exploring careers in early childhood, elementary education, and related fields.

 The Children's School is an ideal setting for students with tight schedules to arrange opportunities for observation and practice of excellent early childhood education.
-Because we have both morning and afternoon preschool sessions, our kindergarten has instructional times both in the morning and the afternoon, and our extended day programs run at lunchtime and in the late afternoon, there are essentially continuous instructional sessions in progress.
+With part and full day preschool and a full day kindergarten, there are essentially continuous instructional sessions in progress.
 Because of our existing procedures for observation and research, we are equipped to handle students at all levels in their teaching practica, from pure observation to student teaching.